gradio-app/gradio/guides/1)getting_started/2)key_features.md

 You can load a large dataset into the examples to browse and interact with the dataset through Gradio.
 The examples will be automatically paginated (you can configure this through the `examples_per_page` argument of `Interface`).

+## Errors

+You wish to pass custom error messages to the user.
+To do so, raise a `gr.Error("custom message")` to display an error message.
+If you try to divide by zero in the the calculator demo above, a popup modal will display the custom error message.

 ## Decriptive Content

 In the previous example, you may have noticed the `title=` and `description=` keyword arguments in the `Interface` constructor that helps users understand your app.